Symmetric orbifold OPE from string theory: Introduction

 Given the success of the tensionless limit, it is intriguing to ask if some lessons can be carried over to higher tension.
 By studying the full $SL(2,\mathbb{R})$ $n$-point functions ($2\leq n\leq 3$), it was argued that the dual CFT to bosonic string theory on ${\rm AdS_3}\times X$ is a deformed symmetric orbifold \cite{Eberhardt:2021vsx}.
+Subsequently, the study of (full $SL(2,\mathbb{R})$) genus zero 4-point functions in \cite{Dei:2022pkr} further supported the proposed duality.
 Later in \cite{Knighton:2024qxd,Knighton:2023mhq}, see also \cite{Hikida:2023jyc} for an alternative viewpoint, it was shown using the path integral formalism and adopting the near-boundary limit that the ${\rm AdS_3}\times X$ $n$-point worldsheet amplitudes (for any $n\geq3$) reproduce precisely the perturbative expansion in the dual CFT.
 This bosonic near-boundary consideration can be supersymmetrised and the dual CFT to superstrings on ${\rm AdS_3}\times X$ was argued to also be a deformed symmetric orbifold \cite{Sriprachyakul:2024gyl,Eberhardt:2021vsx}, see also \cite{Sriprachyakul:2024xih,Yu:2024kxr} for related discussions.
-The near-boundary limit can also be thought of as describing the long-string sector on the worldsheet \cite{Seiberg:1999xz,Knighton:2024pqh}.
+The near-boundary limit can also be thought of as describing the long-string sector on the worldsheet \cite{Seiberg:1999xz,Knighton:2024pqh} when $k_b=3$, where $k_b$ is the level of the $SL(2,\mathbb{R})$ WZW model describing $\rm AdS_3$.
 One of the common features between the tensionless limit and the bosonic string theory in the near-boundary limit is the fact that the spectrally flowed vertex operators, in the so-called \emph{x-basis}, can be written in terms of delta functions.
 These delta function operators have been proven useful in the correlation function analysis as shown in \cite{Dei:2023ivl,Knighton:2024qxd,Sriprachyakul:2024gyl}.
 The analysis of the partition function in the near-boundary limit has also been done in \cite{Knighton:2024pqh} for bosonic strings.
 Thus, for bosonic strings on ${\rm AdS_3}\times X$, the relation between the worldsheet OPE and the symmetric orbifold OPE is also not studied extensively.
 This will also be addressed in this article.
-We note that we only expect this relation to manifest itself in a sensible manner for $k_b=3$, where $k_b$ is the level of the $SL(2,\mathbb{R})$ WZW model describing $\rm AdS_3$.
+We note that we only expect this relation to manifest itself in a sensible manner for $k_b=3$.
 This is because, for generic $k_b$, the dual CFT is generally not a free symmetric orbifold theory \cite{Eberhardt:2021vsx,Balthazar:2021xeh,Knighton:2023mhq,Knighton:2024qxd,Sriprachyakul:2024gyl,Chakraborty:2025nlb,Hikida:2023jyc}: we discuss this point in more detail in Section \ref{sec:review ads3}.

 In Section \ref{sec:dual CFT OPE from ws}, we consider worldsheet OPEs between nontrivial spectrally flowed states.
 We show that the worldsheet OPE naturally reproduces the term with the longest cycle length in the symmetric orbifold OPE.
 We then argue how to account for terms with shorter cycle lengths.
 The result in this section demonstrates how short-distance behaviours in the spacetime CFT are encoded in the worldsheet theory.
 We also comment on how our result reduces to the results in \cite{Kutasov:1999xu,Naderi:2024wqx} if we take both of the twists to be one.